 RIVER CITY NABA

-Sportsmanship expresses an aspiration or ethos that the activity will be enjoyed for its own sake, with proper consideration for fairness, ethics, respect, and a sense of fellowship with one's competitors.
+Sportsmanship expresses an aspiration that the sports activity will be enjoyed for its own sake, with proper consideration for fairness, ethics, respect, and a sense of fellowship with one's competitors.
 Being a "good sport" involves being a "good winner" as well as being a "good loser".
 Sportsmanship typically is regarded as a component of morality in sport, composed of three related and overlapping concepts: fair play, sportsmanship, and character.

 Sportsmanship can be conceptualized as an enduring and relatively stable characteristic or disposition such that individuals differ in the way they are generally expected to behave in sport situations.

-Character refers to dispositions, values and habits that determine the way that person normally responds to challenges, failures and successes and is typically seen in polite behaviors toward others such as helping an opponent up or shaking hands after a game.
+Character refers to dispositions, values, and habits that determine the way that person normally responds to challenges, failures, and successes and is typically seen in polite behaviors toward others such as helping an opponent up or shaking hands after a game.

 II.
-FIGHTING AND BRAWLING ZERO TOLERANCE POLICY:
+FIGHTING AND BRAWLING - ZERO TOLERANCE:

-C. If both teams leave their dugouts and/or fight, both teams will be ejected and receive a loss for that game, as well as the cancellation and forfeiture of the next weeks regularly scheduled games.
+C. If both teams leave their dugouts and/or fight, both teams will be ejected and receive a loss for that game, as well as the cancellation and forfeiture of the next week's regularly scheduled games.
 A second offense will result in the forfeiture of 5 games up to the remainder of the season.

 D. Managers are responsible for controlling their teams and their players’ behavior.
-Managers of teams who have more than 3 occurrences related to fighting, abuse of officials or alcohol/drugs may be subject to suspension and removal from the manager role.
+Managers of teams who have more than 3 occurrences related to fighting, abuse of officials, or alcohol/drugs may be subject to suspension and removal from the manager role.

 III.
 BEHAVIOR TOWARD UMPIRES POLICY

 B. Discussions with umpires are to be done on the field.
-If any player or manager follows an umpire off the baseball field (as defined by fence lines) to confront, verbally abuse or threaten an umpire, they will be suspended for a minimum 4 games, placed on probation and face additional penalties up to expulsion from the NABA.
+If any player or manager follows an umpire off the baseball field (as defined by fence lines) to confront, verbally abuse or threaten an umpire, they will be suspended for a minimum of 4 games, placed on probation, and face additional penalties up to expulsion from the NABA.

-C. If any team’s spectator(s) or fan(s) follows an umpire off of the field to confront, verbally abuse or threaten an umpire, that team’s manager could face up to a 3 games suspension.
+C. If any team’s spectator(s) or fan(s) follows an umpire off of the field to confront, verbally abuse, or threaten an umpire, that team’s manager could face up to a 3 games suspension.
 It is the manager’s responsibility to control his team and spectators at all times.

 E. A manager ejected 3 times in a season will not be allowed to continue as a manager in the NABA.